MiliMade/MiliMade/README.md

 Software Engineer / Web Developer
 ---------------------------------

-* 🧠  I'm learning React
+* 🧠  I'm learning Golang
 * 🤝  I'm open to collaborating on anything that aims to make a difference.

 ### Skills